 The company, Riversimple Movement is based in Llandrindod Wells, and has been developing the carbon-fiber car for 15 years.
 In 2015, they received a grant for $2 million pounds to assist in bringing the Rasa to market.
 Riversimple Movement is currently in the trial stages and the street legal prototype has already taken to the road with excellent results.

 Weighing in at just 1278.68 pounds, and with a top speed of 60 mph, this vehicle is extremely light, letting it achieve a range of 300 miles on one tank of fuel.
 A full tank will be 1.5kg of hydrogen.

-It works by storing hydrogen under pressure, in a tank, where it enters a chamber and goes through a ‘catalytic reaction’ with oxygen.
+It works by storing hydrogen under pressure, in a tank similar to these hydrogen tanks, where it enters a chamber and goes through a ‘catalytic reaction’ with oxygen.
 The reaction will generate electricity and water.
 Each wheel is driven by a separate motor, and the water evaporates.
 Not only is this car extremely environmentally friendly because of the fuel it uses, it is even efficient with the fuel it does ‘burn’.
 The car can recover 50% of energy when braking, which is then stored in a super capacitor to be used again later.

 If this first trial is a success, Riversimple will take the next step, which is stepping up production.
 They will set up a factory which will employ 220 people and begin production.